fofr/sam-and-paul.com/source/_posts/the-prisoner-of-second-avenue.md

 After a scrumptious Jamaican burger (mango and ginger relish included) from the [Gourmet Burger Kitchen](http://4sq.com/a3pchq) near Covent Garden, Jo, Jo's Aunt and Uncle, Sam and I headed to the [Vaudeville theatre](http://foursquare.com/venue/143717) for the recently opened, "Prisoner of Second Avenue".

-{% figure prisonerSecondAvenue.gif portrait original %}The Prisoner of Second Avenue poster{% endfigure %}
+{% figure prisonerSecondAvenue.gif portrait original %}
+The Prisoner of Second Avenue poster
+{% endfigure %}

 We didn't really know much about the play before deciding to go and see it, or even before we walked in.
 A black comedy starring Jeff Goldblum was enough to sway me and Jo, and Sam reluctantly came along for the ride - though she was glad she did.
 The play also starred the excellent Mercedes Ruehl, and was originally written by Neil Simon.
 There's a Jack Lemmon film as well.